-Each domain sets out requirements for support workers, senior support workers, and assistant practitioners in terms of the level of responsibility and, where appropriate, includes examples of duties.
+Each domain sets out requirements of support workers at the entry-level, intermediate and assistant practitioner stages in terms of the level of responsibility and, where appropriate, includes examples of duties.
 There is a progression in complexity and demand from one stage to the next.